stockparfait/experiments/autocorr/README.md

 the same period of time.

-In discretionary trading this is often achieved by [technical analysis], that is, observing and drawing various patterns in the price graph such as "cup and handle" or "head and shoulders".
+In discretionary trading this is often achieved by [technical analysis], that is, observing and drawing various patterns on the price graph such as "a cup and a handle" or "head and shoulders".
 Another way is to use [technical indicators], which are various numerical manipulations of the price series such as [MACD] or [RSI], resulting in another time series which is expected to predict, at least with some probability, the next price move or the next longer term trend.